Private Stays

 Fire Safety

 Smoking indoors is not allowed.
-Please be extra careful with open flames outside, and never use the barbecue when it’s windy.
+Please be extremely careful with fire outdoors, and never use the BBQ when it’s windy.
+Please leave the cooled charcoal from the BBQ in the metal bucket under the outdoor counter, do not scatter in the garden.
 For safety, garden hoses are connected at every outdoor counter.
 You’ll also find a fire blanket and a fire extinguisher in every studio and in the villa.

 Waste & Recycling

 There is no household waste collection service.
 Please take your rubbish to the large waste containers located along the roadside at the edge of the villages.
 Do not leave food scraps outside, as they attract insects and nocturnal animals.
-Recycling in Greece is still limited, but there is a glass container in the Vamos parking area (near Marouvas).
+Recycling in Greece is still limited.

 Breakages & Damage

 A broken glass or plate can happen to anyone — no worries!
 If something gets damaged, just let us know so we can fix it with a smile for the next guests.
-We don’t ask for a deposit; we simply rely on a little fair play (and no Greek drama 😉).
+We don’t ask for a deposit; we simply rely on a little fair play.
+In the event of major damage, we will request appropriate compensation.

 Swimming & Safety on the Property